 - UI testing is moving earlier in the development cycle.
 By incorporating testing into the early stages of development, developers can identify and fix issues sooner, reducing the cost and effort required for bug fixes later in the development process.

 - With the proliferation of devices, browsers, and operating systems, cross-browser and cross-platform testing is becoming increasingly complex.
 UI testing tools are evolving to provide more comprehensive testing across different environments, ensuring a consistent user experience.

 Test Automation Frameworks

 - Test automation is no longer limited to a single tool or programming language.
 Modern UI testing is leveraging versatile test automation frameworks that support multiple languages, enabling developers and testers to choose the tools that best fit their project's needs.

 - Traditional UI testing focuses on functional validation.
 Visual testing, on the other hand, checks the application's appearance, layout, and design to ensure visual consistency across various devices and resolutions.
 This is especially crucial for web and mobile applications.

 If you need to check the color changes of the button or the link in different states - DevTools provides a great opportunity.
 Open the Elements tab and choose Toggle element state.
 Thus, it becomes possible to force different states of such elements like :active, :hover, :focus, and:visited.

-Detailed testing of the User Interface ensures that every element works and presents as they should be.
-Being sure that interface works right, looks good and it’s easy to use and navigate is primarily.
+Detailed testing of the User Interface ensures that every element works and presents as it should be.
+Being sure that the interface works right, looks good, and it’s easy to use and navigate is primarily.
 Most users will not worry about how well your code works or how clean it is.
 But they’ll worry about your app's appearance.
 Make sure that User Interface testing is a part of your testing strategy.
 End-users will be grateful.